Courses

 When we check the Dimensional Consistency of equations

-• A dimensionally correct equation should be having identical dimensions on both sides of the equation.
+• A dimensionally correct equation should have identical dimensions on both sides of the equation.

 • There is no need for a dimensionally correct equation to be a correct equation but a dimensionally incorrect equation will be always incorrect.
 Dimensional validity can be tested but not calculate the correct relationship between the physical quantities.